rameshraj1980/excel-macros/SimpleReport/README.md

 # excel-macros
 **Overview:**

-The CreateRevenueReport macro automates the process of creating a new worksheet called "Revenue Report" and copying selected columns from the "Master" worksheet to the new worksheet.
+The SimpleExcelReport macro automates the process of creating a new worksheet called "Revenue Report" and copying selected columns from the "Master" worksheet to the new worksheet.

 **Requirements:**

-This macro can be used in Microsoft Excel 2007 or later versions.

 The Excel workbook must contain a worksheet named "Master" with revenue data in columns A to U and AI to AL.